-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Smoking and Tobacco Use Cessation (Counseling to Stop Smoking or Tobacco Use) If you use tobacco, we cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
-Each counseling attempt includes up to four face-to-face visits.
-There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
-There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
-Urgently Needed Services Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
-Worldwide coverage for 'urgently needed services' when medical services are needed right away because of an illness, injury, or condition that you did not expect or anticipate, and you can't wait until you are back in our plan's service area to obtain services. \$35 copayment for each You do not pay this amount to the hospital within 24 condition.
-You pay these amounts to of-pocket maximum. unt if you are admitted hours for the same Virtual Doctor Visits UnitedHealthcare's Virtual Doctor Visits lets you choose to see and speak to specific doctors using your computer or a mobile device, like a tablet or smart phone.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Virtual Doctor Visits UnitedHealthcare's Virtual Doctor Visits lets you choose to see and speak to specific doctors using your computer or a mobile device, like a tablet or smart phone.
 These doctors are providers that have the ability to offer virtual medical visits.
 During a virtual visit, you can ask questions, get a diagnosis and the doctor can even prescribe medication that, if appropriate, can be sent to your pharmacy.
-You can find a list of participating virtual medical doctors online at www.UHCRetiree.com/trs In-Network - \$0 copaym Demand and AmWell Out-of-Network - \$0 cop
+You can find a list of participating virtual medical doctors online at www.UHCRetiree.com/trs \$0 copayment using Doctors on Demand and AmWell \$0 copayment using providers that have the ability to offer virtual medical visits.